nyilin/markdown-cv/index.md

 ### Statistical Software

-[The QcDM (Quality care for Diabetes Mellitus) Project](https://github.com/nyilin/QcDM_Project). *Author of the R Shiny software and R package that provides a graphical user interfaces for generating glucometrics measurements from point-of-care blood glucose records.*

 [SamplingDesignTools](https://github.com/nyilin/SamplingDesignTools). *Author of the R package that implements tools for working with various epidemiological study designs for studies of binary and survival outcomes.*

 [DoublingOfCases](https://github.com/nyilin/DoublingOfCases). *Author of the R package that implements the doubling-of-cases approach to estimate relative risk in studies of binary outcomes without assuming rare events.*

-[cprobit: Conditional Probit Model for Analysing Continuous Outcomes](https://github.com/nyilin/cprobit). *Author and maintainer of the R package that implements the conditional probit model for robust analysis of a change in two measurements of a continuous outcome.*

-[ROlogit: Fit Rank-Ordered Logit (RO-Logit) Model](https://github.com/nyilin/ROlogit). *Co-author and maintainer of the R package that implements the rank-ordered logit model for robust analysis of continuous outcomes.*

-Ezy De-Identifier. *Contributor to the R Shiny application that de-identifies text-based datasets in a medical operations and public health setting.
-Developed R and RMarkdown script to render PDF validation report for deidentified data.*

 ## Occupation